ubairrr/Ubair-s_TOTP_Gen/README.md

+Access on Render: https://ubair-s-totp-gen-1.onrender.com (might take some time because of the free plan)

 # TOTP Generator - RFC 6238 Implementation

 A full-stack TOTP (Time-based One-Time Password) generator with customizable parameters based on RFC 6238 specification, consolidated into a single Flask web service.